 The Harari Hoard

 The Harari Hoard is a rare treasure that belonged to collector and scholar Ralph Harari.
-The collection includes 20 silver items from 11th and the 12th centuries.
-This collection is unique since the vessels made from silver (thus in excellent condition) and not bronze or brass as accepted in Islam.
+The collection includes 20 silver items from the 11th and 12th centuries.
+This collection is unique since the vessels are made from silver (thus in excellent condition) and not bronze or brass as accepted in Islam.

 The hoard was discovered in a large pitcher in northern Iran, in the city Nohawad.
 The treasure trove, which includes perfume bottles, incense vessels, jewelry boxes, drinking utensils, small bowls, and horse harnesses, was probably buried by a merchant who, for some unknown reason, was forced to dispense with it.
 The items in the hoard were made in a variety of styles, and it appears they were made in different workshops and acquired in the Khurasan region of eastern Iran.
 Their decorative techniques also cover a range of styles: engraving, relief, niello settings, and gilding.
 The decorative features of the items in the hoard are consistent with the features of Islamic art: inscriptions, arabesques, filigree, figures of animals and birds.

 Chess evolved in India and reached Europe with the Arabs after conquering Iran in the 7th century.
 And as chess traveled through continents, it changed some of the figures.
-For example, the queen (vizier) is the piece which changed its sex and character in the 12th century.
+For example, the queen (vizier) is the piece that changed its sex and character in the 12th century.
 This change occurred since the position of the vizier, a high-ranking political advisor or minister, was unfamiliar in Europe.